egandavidpatrick-del/project-navigator/README.md

 The purpose of this mechanism is to prevent stale or abandoned record locks from persisting indefinitely, thereby maintaining record accessibility and operational continuity for users of the Project Navigator application.

-Once deployed, the system operates autonomously.
+Once deployed, the Project Navigator system operates autonomously.

 ---
 [Back to top](#enterprise-project)